ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Base32 encoding or hexadecimal base16 encoding are RECOMMENDED to be specified when the random token would exist in a DNS label such as in a CNAME target.
 This is because base64 relies mixed case (and DNS is case-insensitive as clarified in {{RFC4343}}) and because some base64 characters ("/", "+", and "=") may not be permitted by implementations that limit allowed characters to those allowed in hostnames.
 If base32 is used, it SHOULD be specified in way that safely omits the trailing padding ("=").
 Note that DNS labels are limited to 63 octets which limits how large such a token may be.

 This random token is placed in the RDATA as described in the rest of this section.

+### TTL Considerations

+The TTL {{RFC1034}} for validation records SHOULD be short to allow recovering from potential misconfigurations.
+These records will not be polled frequently so caching or resolver load will not be an issue.

+Similarly, the SOA TTL (i.e. negative caching TTL) {{RFC2308}} for validation records SHOULD be short as well.
+Once the validation record is given to the user, the provider may start polling for its presence.
+The first attempts are likely to get an NXDOMAIN {{RFC2308}}, and if the NXDOMAIN is cached too long this would delay the validation.

 ## TXT Record {#txt-record}